joeikedo/Practice-Repo/README.md

 # Practice-Repo

-Welcome to Intro to GitHub! :frog:
+Welcome to Intro to GitHub! :frog::frog::frog:

 ## How to run the practice.py script
 1. Run  `pip install -r requirements.txt`